Eulena/Bellybutton/README.md

 d.
 Plotly.js to create interactive dashboard charts.

 e.
+Created a github file called Procfile that contains "web: gunicorn app:app";
+This is to determine how to start the web app, as Heroku first looks for a Procfile.

+f.
 Created an app in Heroku and connected my github repository to Heroku for web application deployment.

 ```